5 Things to Know About Your Heater Before a Cold Front Arrives

 Change Your Air Filters

 If your air filter(s) are clogged, your heater will not get enough air, and it will make the heating process less efficient.
-In the worst case scenario, it will simply cause your heater to shut down and stop working.
+In the worst-case scenario, it will simply cause your heater to shut down and stop working.
 This air filter may be located in your wall or ceiling (most common).
 It may be located inside your heating/cooling equipment in a closet or up in the attic.
 If you are not sure where your filters are located, please ask us.
 We would be happy to go over your system and show you.
+See our guide for changing an air filter and see how to wash out air filters if you have a mini-split system.

 Turn Your Heater On Before the Cold Front Arrives